 - Getting a clearer picture of the data.

-- Cleaning the data and preparing it for modeling.
+- Cleaning the data and preparing it for modelling.

 - Creating an ML or statistical model from the data.